 Thankfully, no special tools are required.
 I do, however, recommend a siphon to drain the gas:

-- Heavy Duty High Speed Siphon Liquid Transfer Pump with Bendable Suction Tube (TRDP15 is cheap and reliable; there are battery operated ones like these but I don’t want any possible spark sources around my gas vapor;
+- Heavy Duty High Speed Siphon Liquid Transfer Pump with Bendable Suction Tube (TRDP15 is cheap and reliable;

 - Pliers;